troessner/articles/lessons-learned-from-some-of-the-best-ruby-codebases-part-2.md

 end
 ```

-Ok, not much to see here, we're just delegating to `lib/ice_nine/freezer.rb`:
+Ok, not much to see here, we're just delegating to `IceNine::Freezer (defined in `lib/ice_nine/freezer.rb`):

 ```Ruby
 module IceNine